boomboompower/SimpleChatAlert/.github/ISSUE_TEMPLATE.md

 If you are going to report an issue with the plugin, please follow this format!
-Check out https://github.com/boomboompower/SimpleChatAlert/wiki/Commands-And-Uses for debugging
+Check out https://github.com/boomboompower/SimpleChatAlert/wiki/Commands for help!

 **Server Version:**